 Here is a list of the benefits of implementing stretching into your daily routine:

 - Reduced risk for injuries when used before and after exercise

 - Increased blood supply that minimizes soreness after exercise

 - Therapeutic effects that help you calm your mind after a hectic day

-At eleven years old, my ballet teacher told me that I had potential, and that she wanted to start doing private lessons with me.
-This term potential meant that I had naturally flexible feet and hips that are good for the ballet aesthetic.
+At 11 years old, my ballet teacher told me that I had potential, and that she wanted to start doing private lessons with me.
+This term potential meant that I had naturally flexible feet and hips which are good for the ballet aesthetic.

-The only issue was that my hamstrings were tight – I mean really, really tight.
+The only issue was my hamstrings were tight – I mean really, really tight.

-That means professional ballet dancers usually have all three splits – sometimes even hyperextension – and the strength to hold their leg in that position when lifted.
-When I was eleven, I didn’t even have one split down.
+Professional ballet dancers usually have all three splits – sometimes even hyperextension – and the strength to hold their leg in that position when lifted.
+When I was 11, I didn’t even have one split down.

 Stretching always felt slightly painful and uncomfortable, so I just kind of avoided it.
-But, when my teacher told me that if I wanted to be a dancer, I needed to be flexible, I decided to start focusing on increasing my flexibility.
+But, when my teacher told me that if I wanted to be a dancer, I needed to be flexible, I decided to focus on increasing my flexibility.

 What’s worse is I didn’t warm up my muscles.
 I would just plop down into an extreme stretch without preparing my body.